oscarplatoon/posts-and-comments/README.md

 Populate the database using the Django shell.
 Create 3 posts with 2 comments associated with them.

 ## Release 4
-Create your HTML views using helper methods and generic, Class-Based Views.
+Create your HTML views using helper methods